SorinoSSK/VFlowTech-Doc/content/apps/mads/what-is-mads/index.md

 The **MADS Core** sits in the *Software Backend* layer, does all the heavy lifting, and interacts with the **MADS Frontend** ie. the *Applications* layer through a set of APIs.
 We call the combined MADS Core and Frontend experience the MADS Platform.
 Now talking about the layers below – MADS supports major IoT *Communication* protocols such as HTTPS, MQTT, CoAP, and it agnostic to the IoT *Hardware*, commonly referred to as device or gateway.
 This means MADS can ingest data from any hardware source (sensors, gateways, devices of any brand, of any output type ie. RS485, 4-20mA, 0-10V, pulse, etc., over any channel ie. WiFi, 3G/4G, LoRaWAN, Sigfox, NB-IoT, Satellite, etc.) as long as they are communicating over the supported protocols (HTTPS, MQTT, CoAP).

 The MADS platform consists of multiple blocks responsible for handling different aspects needed to run a complete IoT platform (as shown in the figure below).
-And one of the most important user-facing blocks is the AppStore.
+And one of the most important user-facing blocks is the MADS AppStore.
 MADS is an app-based platform with a very intuitive OS-like UI.

-The apps in the MADS AppStore can be segregated into six categories: Core, Analytics, Productivity, Management, Security, and General.
+The apps in the MADS AppStore can be segregated into six categories:
+* Core
+* Analytics
+* Productivity
+* Management
+* Security
+* General

 {{< img-simple src="mads-overview.png" alt="MADS overview" class="border-0 rounded-circle" >}}
 MADS overview and apps. [![Enlarge](enlarge.png "Enlarge")](mads-overview.png)